manikcloud/DevOps-Tutorial/5-jenkins/5.2-simple-java-program/README.md

-## opy paste this commands in ur jenkins execute shell
+## Copy & paste this commands in your Jenkins, build option, execute shell

 ```
 cd 5-jenkins/5.2-simple-java-program